-In your preparation for the summer, please direct any questions regarding the information contained within this handbook or other questions about the Four Trails program to our Four Trails Program Manager, Regan Gibson Wiesler.
+Please direct any questions regarding the information contained within this handbook or other questions about the Four Trails program to Four Trails Program Manager Regan Gibson Wiesler.

 The best way to contact us throughout the year is to call Miniwanca at 231-861-2262.